 Compensation Management Toolkit

 Promotion pay is available to University Staff in the form of a base pay increase.
-PA7 is used to support salary decisions.
+A holistic review of compensation factors is used to support salary decisions.
 There are no state-mandated limitations on the amount of a promotion pay increase, subject to the availability of funding.
 If the employee is above the top of the market pay range, the increase is typically provided as a bonus rather than a base salary increase.

 Promotion pay may be granted for:

 - On-the-job application of new skills documented in the employee’s Career Development Action Plan